MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/build-learning-and-training-experiences-for-employees.md

 - Keeping employees up to date about important learning and training due dates and opportunities

-- Launching an accessible and scalable experience by ensuring employees know how to access modules, courses and resources and asking for feedback to make improvements along the way
+- Launching an accessible and scalable experience by ensuring employees know how to access modules, courses, and resources and asking for feedback to make improvements along the way
 <br>

-Get started planning, building, and launching a training and learning experience with M365 tools.
+Get started planning, building, and launching a training and learning experience with Microsoft 365 tools.

 <br>
 <br>